‘Teen Mom OG’ Stars Amber Portwood And Andrew Glennon Are Reportedly ‘Done’ For Good After Her Arrest

 Amber Portwood and Andrew Glennon are reportedly uninterested in reconciling their friendship after her July 5 arrest.

-According to a report from Us Weekly magazine on August 7, the Teen Mom OG star and her boyfriend of about two years are “as good as done” and haven’t had any contact with one another since Glennon requested an order of protection against Portwood for himself and their son, one-year-old James, last month.
+According to a report from Us Weekly magazine on August 7, the Teen Mom OG star and her boyfriend of about two years are “as good as done” and haven’t had any contact with one another since Glennon requested an order of protection against Portwood for himself and their son, 1-year-old James, last month.

 “Andrew seems more concerned with public perception than getting back together with Amber.
 He’s done nothing to indicate he wants to be back with her, and she’s done nothing to indicate she wants to get back together with him,” a source told the magazine.